-Since 1981 Wellspring's emergency shelter program for families has housed more than 736 homeless families.
-In fiscal year 2013 the Organization sheltered 22 families that included 23 parents and 21 children.
+Since 1981 Wellspring's emergency shelter program for families has housed more than 748 homeless families.
+In fiscal year 2014 the Organization sheltered 12 families that included 12 parents and 11 children.
 Families come into shelter because they lack sufficient income to afford market-rate rents.
 Wellspring works with each family to increase their income, obtain a job or enroll in school or a job training program.
 Families receive individual attention to assist in their work of obtaining permanent housing and ensuring that children are enrolled into school or daycare and basic needs like healthcare, food and clothing are provided.
 An important part of the Organization's work is helping each family expand their network in the community that helps them become more resilient in times of trouble.
-In fiscal year 2013 the Organization partnered with Horizons for Homeless Children to make available volunteer childcare for several sessions every week so that children had opportunities for play while their mothers were participating in housing search workshops.
+The Organization partnered with Horizons for Homeless Children to make available volunteer childcare for several sessions every week so that children had opportunities for play while their mothers were participating in housing search workshops.
 Volunteers provide important services like making sure birthdays and special occasions are celebrated and that families receive help when they move into their new homes with welcome baskets that may include household supplies, dishes, towels and sheets.